Tim Klein

 I think it is part of it.
 It’s an important part of it and it’s

-the research shows is that for an individual that is same sex attracted, all
+research shows is that for an individual that is same sex attracted, all other

-other things in their life being equal, the development of a positive sexual
+things in their life being equal, the development of a positive sexual identity

-identity represents a form of developmental crisis - kind of like a speed bump
+represents a form of developmental crisis - kind of like a speed bump that they

-that they have to go over.
-And once that’s actually resolved, the mental health
+have to go over.
+And once that’s actually resolved, the mental health of same

 heterosexual people – once they can get over that speed bump.

-same sex couples not having the same rights regarding their relationships.
+sex couples not having the same rights regarding their relationships.
+These are

-These are the things that make getting over that speed bump more difficult –
+the things that make getting over that speed bump more difficult – and also

-and also that means that once you’ve got over that speed bump, yes, you may
+that means that once you’ve got over that speed bump, yes, you may have

 situation where you don’t have the same rights as your heterosexual